Advertisement

 What should I do if I miss the tax filing deadline?

-Missing the tax filing deadline can have financial consequences, so it's important to act promptly.
-If you are due a refund, there is no penalty for filing late.
-However, if you owe taxes, you will likely face penalties and interest charges for both failing to file and failing to pay on time.
-The penalty for failing to file is generally higher than the penalty for failing to pay, so it's advisable to file your return as soon as possible, even if you can't pay the full amount you owe.
-The IRS offers payment options, such as installment agreements, which can help you manage your tax debt.
-You can also file for an extension, which gives you more time to file your return but not to pay your taxes.
+There can be financial consequences to missing the filing deadline so you need to jump on it.
+There is no penalty for filing late when you are owed a refund.
+But if you do owe taxes, you’ll probably be hit with penalties and interest for not filing and not paying on time.
+The failure to file penalty tends to be higher than the failure-to-pay penalty, so one should try to file as soon as possible even if you can’t pay the entire amount of your tax liability.
+There are payment programs the IRS provides, such as installment agreements, which may be able to assist you in getting control over your tax burden.
+You might also want to file for an extension, which gives you additional time to file a return but not more time to pay your taxes.

 How long should I keep my tax records?

-The IRS recommends keeping copies of your tax returns and supporting documents for a specific period.
-Generally, you should keep your records for three years from the date you filed your original return or two years from the date you paid the tax, whichever is later.
-This is the typical period during which the IRS can audit your return.
+There are a number of guidelines from the IRS for how long to keep copies of your tax returns, as well as all the supporting documents.
+In general, you need to keep your records for three years after the date in which you filed your original return or two years after paying a tax, whichever is later.
+This is the normal timeframe during which the I.R.S. can audit your return.
 However, there are exceptions.
-If you've claimed a loss from worthless securities or a bad debt deduction, you should keep your records for seven years.
-If you've underreported your income by more than 25%, the IRS has six years to audit you.
-It's a good practice to keep your tax records organized and in a safe place in case you need them to verify information on your return.
+If you have taken a worthless securities loss or claimed a bad debt deduction, then keep it for seven years.
+If you’ve underreported your income by more than 25%, the I.R.S. has six years to audit you.
+It’s not a bad idea to maintain your tax records in some semblance of order and safe-keep them if you need them to verify some line on your return.

 What is the difference between an IRS audit and a review?

-An IRS review is a more routine and less formal process than an audit.
-A review, often conducted through correspondence, typically involves the IRS seeking clarification or additional documentation for specific items on your tax return.
-It's usually focused on a particular issue and can often be resolved by providing the requested information.
-An audit, on the other hand, is a more thorough examination of your financial records to ensure you've complied with tax laws.
-Audits can be conducted by mail, in an IRS office, or at your home or place of business.
-While both can be stressful, a review is generally less intensive and has a narrower scope than a full-blown audit.
+An IRS review is a procedure that involves less formal process than an audit.
+A correspondence review is gained though mail, with generally the IRS needing additional information (or documentation) for certain items on your tax return.
+It tends to be directed at a specific subject and can often be resolved by supplying requested information.
+An audit, however, is a closer look at your financial records to verify that you’ve complied with the tax laws.
+The audit can be held through the mail, at an I.R.S. office or at your home or place of business.
+While both are stressful, a review tends to be less intensive and its scope less wide-ranging than that of a full-blown audit.

 How can I amend a tax return I've already filed?

-If you discover an error on a tax return you've already filed, you can correct it by filing an amended return using Form 1040-X. You generally have three years from the date you filed your original return or two years from the date you paid the tax, whichever is later, to file an amended return.
-Common reasons for amending a return include correcting your filing status, adding a dependent, or claiming a deduction or credit you missed.
-When you file Form 1040-X, you'll need to explain the changes you're making and provide any supporting documentation.
-The IRS allows you to file amended returns electronically for recent tax years.
-If the changes result in you owing more tax, you should pay it as soon as possible to minimize interest and penalties.
+If you make a mistake on a tax return that you’ve already submitted, however, you have the ability to correct it by filing an amended return Form 1040-X. You usually have three years from the date your original return was filed or two years from the date when you paid taxes (whichever is later) to file an amended return.
+Some typical reasons you might need to change a return include that you entered the wrong filing status (like married, filing separately or head of household), forgot to claim a dependent, or overlooked a deduction or credit.
+Along with filing Form 1040-X, you must also include an explanation of the changes and any documentation that backs them up.
+You can file amended returns electronically for recent tax years, according to the IRS.
+If the changes mean you owe more tax, then you need to pay that as quickly as possible to reduce any interest or other penalties.

 What are estimated taxes and who needs to pay them?

-Estimated taxes are tax payments made on a quarterly basis for income that is not subject to withholding, such as income from self-employment, interest, dividends, and rent.
-If you are self-employed or have other significant income not subject to withholding, you may be required to pay estimated taxes.
-Generally, you must pay estimated taxes if you expect to owe at least $1,000 in tax for the year and your withholding and credits are expected to be less than the smaller of 90% of the tax to be shown on your current year's tax return or 100% of the tax shown on your prior year's tax return.
-These payments are typically due in April, June, September, and January.
+For those unfamiliar, estimated taxes are payments you make during the year on income that is not subject to withholding (e.g., self-employment, interest, dividends and rent).
+If you are self-employed or have other income that is not subject to withholding, you might need to pay estimated taxes.
+For the most part, you have to pay estimated taxes if you expect to owe at least $1,000 in tax and your withholding and credits are going to be less than the smaller of 90% of the tax amount on your current year’s return or 100% of what was on last year’s.
+Those payments are usually due in April, June, September and January.

 What is the difference between a W-2 and a 1099 form?

-A Form W-2 is a tax document that an employer provides to an employee, detailing their annual earnings and the amount of taxes withheld.
-If you are an employee, you will receive a W-2 from your employer by the end of January each year.
-This form is essential for filing your personal income tax return.
-A Form 1099, on the other hand, is used to report income paid to independent contractors or freelancers.
-If you are self-employed and provide services to a client, you will likely receive a 1099-NEC from them if they paid you $600 or more during the year.
-The key difference is that no taxes are withheld from payments reported on a 1099, so the recipient is responsible for paying their own income and self-employment taxes.
+A Form W-2 is the document an employer sends to their workers reporting how much those workers earned and withheld in taxes.
+Employees will also receive a W-2 from an employer no later than the end of January.
+The 1040 is also known as the Personal Income Tax Return.
+A Form 1099, by contrast, is a way to report income paid to independent contractors or freelancers.
+If you are self-employed and work for a client, they may send you a 1099-NEC if they paid you $600 or more during the year.
+The primary one is that no taxes are taken out of payments reported on a 1099, which means the recipient must manage their own income and self-employment taxes.

 What are some common tax-filing mistakes to avoid?